Working in sheets

 As described above, with the right sheet scope, and by selecting, copying and pasting hundreds or thousands of cells you can get almost any bulk change done.

 If you need to take any action or alter any data that aren't represented by Fields you can always just initiate the Jira native bulk editing tool.
-Select the rows (or just cells of rows) of the Issues you'd like to change, right-click in the selection to open the cell context menu, and choose Bulk edit.
-The Jira bulk editing tool opens pre-populated with the Issues from your Sheet.
+Select the rows (or just cells of rows) of the Work items you'd like to change, right-click in the selection to open the context menu, and choose Bulk edit.
+The Jira bulk editing tool opens pre-populated with the Work items from your Sheet.

-To create an Issue in your Sheet, hover with the cursor over the row handles on the left of the table, between the two rows where you want to create the new issue row (i.e. over a row border), and click the
+To create a Work item in your Sheet, hover with the cursor over the row handles on the left of the table, between the two rows where you want to create the new work item row (i.e. over a row border), and click when the

 Keep in mind

-A new Issue will appear at the position in the table where you created it.
+A new Work item will appear at the position in the table where you created it.
 However, that position might be temporary.
-When you re-apply any view preferences (i.e. column sorting, filtering and table searching) that you might have set, the Issue might get listed at a different position in the table.
-When you refresh the Sheet, the Issue might disappear entirely, if it doesn't satisfy the criteria of the sheet scope.
+When you re-apply any view preferences (i.e. column sorting, filtering and table searching) that you might have set, the Work item might get listed at a different position in the table.
+When you refresh the Sheet, the Work item might disappear entirely, if it doesn't satisfy the criteria of the sheet scope.

 Screen configuration

-When creating an Issue within a Grouping or Hierarchy Level, it will be created with the relevant field values set.
-E.g. when creating an Issue within an Assignee Grouping, it will get assigned to the User of the Grouping it is being created in.
-An attempt to create an Issue will fail if you have not configured Jira accordingly.
+When creating a Work item within a Grouping or Hierarchy Level, it will be created with the relevant field values set.
+E.g. when creating a Work item within an Assignee Grouping, it will get assigned to the User of the Grouping it is being created in.
+An attempt to create a Work item will fail if you have not configured Jira accordingly.

-You need to have the appropriate Fields (in the before-mentioned example, the Assignee Field) added to the Issue type’s Screen in your
+You need to have the appropriate Fields (in the before-mentioned example, the Assignee Field) added to the Work type’s Screen in your

-For the purpose of cloning issues (opens new window), JXL is integrated with the Deep Clone for Jira (opens new window) app.
-If you have the app installed, you can select the rows (or just cells of rows) of the Issues you'd like to clone, right-click in the selection to open the cell context menu, and choose Clone or Bulk clone.
-A Deep Clone for Jira dialog opens pre-populated with the Issues from your Sheet.
+For the purpose of cloning Work items (opens new window), JXL is integrated with the Clone Plus for Jira (opens new window) and Deep Clone for Jira (opens new window) apps.
+If you have these apps installed, you can select rows (or just cells of rows) of Work items that you'd like to clone, right-click in the selection to open the context menu, and choose More to find their cloning actions.

 Stay tuned